Relatively uncommon

 Treatment/management

-2. Oral lichen planus: Relatively effective treatment24 is achieved through the use of a topical ultrapotent glucocorticoid gel or ointment such as Clobetasol 0.05% applied daily for six months.
-In one study, antimycotic treatment consisting of miconazole gel and 0.12% chlorhexidine mouthwashes enhanced treatment.25
+2. Oral lichen planus: A relatively effective treatment27 is achieved through the use of a topical ultrapotent glucocorticoid gel or ointment such as Clobetasol 0.05% applied daily for six months.
+In one study, antimycotic treatment consisting of miconazole gel and 0.12% chlorhexidine mouthwashes enhanced treatment.28

-Erosive lichen planus of the vulva: All women with this chronic disease need to be educated about it.
+3. Erosive lichen planus of the vulva: First line treatments are topical ultrapotent glucocorticoids used daily initially and then weekly for maintenance once symptoms are improved.
+Flares need to be managed with return to more frequent use of the topical steroids temporarily.
+All women with this chronic disease need to be educated about it.
 Handout on lichen planus.
 They will need to continue treatment even after symptoms have improved.
 They need emotional support and reassurance that the condition is manageable, despite dyspareunia and anatomical changes.

 Rather, advise cool, loose, ventilated clothing (cotton may be best), fragrance-free, pH neutral soaps (Dove or Basis unscented soap or Cetaphil cleanser,) finger-tip washing, short, warm water soaks and patting dry gently.